harikrishnan-kp/notes/xilinxs/vitis/vitis AI.md

 # doubt
 - what is the difference between vai_library and vai_runtime examples
-- why compiling prebuild apps failing inside docker container
+- why compiling example apps failing inside docker container(cross compilation)
-- what is the actual process running under the hood, how to configure an app to run on DPU

-# TODO
-- run prebuild smartcam application on kv260 using vitis AI
+- does the prebuild vitis-AI OS came with a DPU(for running on PL),if it is where the DPU realetd file are located